Book a Free Consultation

 • Lose the chance to make charitable donations of their choosing

-Intestacy often creates additional challenges for families, including higher costs, delays, and disputes over estate administration.
+Intestacy and intestacy laws often create additional challenges for families.
+These complexities can include higher costs, delays, and disputes over estate administration.
 Without a designated executor, family disputes may arise over who should manage the estate.

-A will should also be kept up to date.
-Changes such as marriage, separation, divorce, children, property transactions, or shifts in personal priorities may all require a review and update.
+Wills should also be kept up to date.
+Changes such as marriage, separation, divorce, children, property transactions, or shifts in personal priorities may all require a review and update to a will.

-Despite its importance, many women do not have a will.
+Despite its importance, many women do not have valid wills, or any for that matter.
 A Canadian study highlighted that just 46% of women had a will, compared to 53% of men.
-Cost is a common concern; women were nearly twice as likely to not prepare a will due to legal fees.
+The cost of creating a will is cited as a common concern; women were nearly twice as likely to not prepare wills due to associated legal fees.

 The Necessity of Estate Planning

-Creating a will and engaging in estate planning can also help protect financial independence and ensure that you decide where your wealth goes after death.
-They may also help you establish a family legacy that you may wish to pass on to loved ones, or perhaps to an important cause such as a charity of your choosing.
+Creating wills and engaging in estate planning can also help protect financial independence and ensure that you decide where your wealth goes after death.
+Planned estates may also help you establish a family legacy that you may wish to pass on to loved ones, or perhaps to an important cause such as a charity of your choosing.

 How We Can Help